Health Administration Resources

 - Centers for Disease Control (CDC) - The leading federal agency for protecting the health and safety of people at home and abroad, providing credible information to enhance health decisions, and promoting health through strong partnerships.
 CDC serves as the national focus for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.

 - The Joint Commission (formerly the Joint Commission on Accreditation for Healthcare Organizations - JCAHO) - An independent, not-for-profit organization, The Joint Commission is the nation's predominant standards-setting and accrediting body in health care.
 Their website provides a comprehensive guide to help individuals learn more about the safety and quality of The Joint Commission accredited health care organizations and programs throughout the United States.

-- North Carolina Department of Health and Human Services - The largest agency in state government, responsible for ensuring the health, safety, and well being of all North Carolinians; providing the human service needs for fragile populations like the mentally ill, deaf, blind, and developmentally disabled; and helping poor North Carolinians achieve economic independence.
+- North Carolina Health and Human Services - The largest agency in state government, responsible for ensuring the health, safety, and well being of all North Carolinians; providing the human service needs for fragile populations like the mentally ill, deaf, blind, and developmentally disabled; and helping poor North Carolinians achieve economic independence.

 - National Institute for Occupational Safety and Health (NIOSH) - Established to help assure safe and healthful working conditions for working men and women by providing research, information, education, and training in the field of occupational safety and health.
 Part of CDC.gov

 - Occupational Safety and Health Administration (OSHA) - A member agency of the Department of Labor responsible for developing and enforcing workplace safety and health regulations.

 - U.S. Food and Drug Adminstration (FDA) - Responsible for protecting the public health by assuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation’s food supply, cosmetics, and products that emit radiation.